 — Gayle Williams, Sarasota Herald Tribune

 More About The Ensemble

-With their dynamic view on 21st-century entrepreneurial musicianship, the group — comprised of SAMI MERDINIAN and SARAH WHITNEY, violins; ANGELA PICKETT, viola; LAURA METCALF, cello; and bassist LOUIS LEVITT — will conduct residencies and workshops at major institutions and conservatories including the Curtis Institute of Music, DePauw University and the New England Conservatory.
+With their dynamic view on 21st-century entrepreneurial musicianship, the group — comprised of SAMI MERDINIAN and SARAH WHITNEY, violins; ANGELA PICKETT, viola; LAURA METCALF, cello; and bassist LOUIS LEVITT — has conducted residencies and workshops at major institutions and conservatories, including the Curtis Institute of Music, DePauw University and the New England Conservatory.
 SYBARITE5 served as the resident ensemble for the American Composers Forum National Competition held in New York City in the fall of 2016.

 In 2015, the quintet gave the shared world premiere of BEATBOX — the very first concerto for string quintet and orchestra — written by acclaimed American composer Dan Visconti.
 The commissioning orchestras included Duluth-Superior Symphony Orchestra (MN), South Carolina Philharmonic and the Midland Symphony (MI).

 From Elgar to Radiohead and Visconti, SYBARITE5’s eclectic repertoire and commanding performance style is turning major heads throughout the music world: “…in a program of serial high points,” wrote chief music critic Anne Midgette for The Washington Post, "there were too many to mention.”